Bear with me for a moment, I'll get to the point while wandering around it for awhile.

 New gear doesn't really help with productivity.
 Learning your gear might.
 Paying close attention to what you're trying to achieve while using your gear might.

-Those of us who shoot for clients know exactly when we've let our productivity drop: the client drops us.
+Those of us who photograph for clients know exactly when we've let our productivity drop: the client drops us.
 The rest of you need to figure out when your productivity drops yourself.
-Spend some of the time you would have been out shooting this pandemic to examine whether you're getting more or less productive, and why.
+Spend some time to examine whether you're getting more or less productive, and why.